luisburgos/jminiapp/examples/pokemon-daycare/README.md

 ### Lifecycle and Persistence

-1. Initialization: Upon startup, the program attempts to load the `DaycareData.json` file.
+-  **Initialization**: Upon startup, the program attempts to load the `DaycareData.json` file.
 If the load is successful, the previous state is restored.
 If the file does not exist (or if "Reset System" is selected), `state.resetToDefaults()` is called to initialize the Trainer with 100,000 $ and the three starter Pokemon at Level 1.
-2. Shutdown: Before exiting, the program calls `context.exportData()` which writes the complete `DaycareState` object to the `DaycareData.json` file, guaranteeing no data is lost.
+-  **Shutdown**: Before exiting, the program calls `context.exportData()` which writes the complete `DaycareState` object to the `DaycareData.json` file, guaranteeing no data is lost.

 ### Growth and Billing Mechanics